mossgreen/mossgreen.github.io/_posts/2019-08-23-Pass-Spring-Professional-Certification.md

 ## What is Spring Professional Certification?

-The Spring Professional certification exam is designed to test and validate your understanding of and familiarity with Spring Frame.
+The [Spring Professional certification](https://pivotal.io/training/certification/spring-professional-certification) exam is designed to test and validate your understanding of and familiarity with some topics of Spring Framework:

+- Spring IOC
+- Spring AOP
+- Spring Data
+- Spring Testing
+- Spring Boot
+- etc..

 ## Why do you want to pass it?

-Personally speaking, I just set a goal that needs to achieve.
-I learn Spring by passing this certification.

 There was a discussion on "[Is Spring certification worth anything?](https://coderanch.com/t/550694/frameworks/Spring-certification-worth)".

- My answer is: the certification itself is worthless nothing but the knowledge is invaluable.
+ My answer is: the certification itself is worthless but the knowledge is invaluable.
 You don't have to pass this certification to gain knowledge.
 This certificate is just a test that you have gained this knowledge.

 ## How to prepare for it?

 After I did some research on other people's study notes, I believe it's getting harder and harder to get this certification.
+You need to prepare more than the people who do the  Version 4.2 test.

 ### Old Version VS New Version